RAZOR WIRE - Serbia

 You can find this story in Solomon.
 It was shortlisted at Siena Creative Photo Awards 2021.

 Nisar Alì comes from Pakistan, here they call him the German, as he can speak this language.
 "Now is not the time for dreaming" he tells me.
 He first needs to reach Europe, get his papers and a job to help his family.
-Azizullah is a young boy from Afghanistan.
+Azizullah is a young man from Afghanistan.
 He has fled his country due to the Talibans.
 His dream is to reach Sweden and become a journalist, as one of those he could hear at the radio back home.
 Elena is a woman from Ukraine who lived for 20 years in the Netherlands, before being deported back.
 She is now following the Balkan route to reach the country she called home for so long, and dreams of writing a book with all what she has learned about migration during this journey.
 Mohamed used to work as a tailor back home in Afghanistan and he tells me that hopefully I'll take a good photo of him one day, when he'll have made himself a nice suit in Italy.
-Maha and Fadi are a Palestinian couple and they were living in a refugee camp in Syria.
+Maha and Fadi are a Palestinian couple who were living in Yarmouk refugee camp in Damascus, Syria.
 They just want to finally find a place where their children can be safe and go to school.

 INVISIBLE BORDER